MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

   /// running processes associated with this `CoreWebView2Environment` except
   /// for crashpad process.
 This provides the same list of `ProcessInfo`s as
   /// what's provided in `GetProcessInfos`, but additionally provides a list of
-  /// associated `FrameInfo`s which are actively running (showing UI elements)
+  /// associated `FrameInfo`s which are actively running (showing or hiding
-  /// in the renderer process.
-See `AssociatedFrameInfos` for more information.
+  /// UI elements) in the renderer process.
+See `AssociatedFrameInfos` for
+  /// more information.
   ///
-  /// \snippet ProcessComponent.cpp GetProcessInfosWithDetails
+  /// \snippet ProcessComponent.cpp GetProcessExtendedInfos
-  HRESULT GetProcessInfosWithDetails([in] ICoreWebView2GetProcessInfosWithDetailsCompletedHandler* handler);
+  HRESULT GetProcessExtendedInfos([in] ICoreWebView2GetProcessExtendedInfosCompletedHandler* handler);
 }

 /// A continuation of the ICoreWebView2FrameInfo interface.
 [uuid(a7a7e150-e2ca-11ed-b5ea-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2FrameInfo2 : ICoreWebView2FrameInfo {
-  /// This frame's parent frame's `FrameInfo`. `ParentFrameInfo` will only be
+  /// This parent frame's `FrameInfo`. `ParentFrameInfo` will only be
   /// populated when obtained via calling
-  /// `CoreWebView2ProcessInfo.AssociatedFrameInfos`.
+  /// `CoreWebView2ProcessExtendedInfo.AssociatedFrameInfos`.
   /// `CoreWebView2FrameInfo` objects obtained via `CoreWebView2.ProcessFailed` will
   /// always have a `null` `ParentFrameInfo`.
 This property is also `null` for the
-  /// top most document in the WebView2 which has no parent frame.
+  /// main frame in the WebView2 which has no parent frame.
   /// Note that this `ParentFrameInfo` could be out of date as it's a snapshot.
   [propget] HRESULT ParentFrameInfo([out, retval] ICoreWebView2FrameInfo** frameInfo);
   /// The unique identifier of the frame associated with the current `FrameInfo`.
   /// It's the same kind of ID as with the `FrameId` in `CoreWebView2` and via
-  /// `CoreWebView2Frame`. `FrameId` will only be populated when obtained
+  /// `CoreWebView2Frame`. `FrameId` will only be populated (non-zero) when obtained
-  /// calling `CoreWebView2ProcessInfo.AssociatedFrameInfos`.
+  /// calling `CoreWebView2ProcessExtendedInfo.AssociatedFrameInfos`.
   /// `CoreWebView2FrameInfo` objects obtained via `CoreWebView2.ProcessFailed` will
   /// always have an invalid frame Id 0.
   /// Note that this `FrameId` could be out of date as it's a snapshot.
+  /// If there's WebView2 created or destroyed or `FrameCreated/FrameDestroyed`events
+  /// after the call `CoreWebView2ExperimentalEnvironment.GetProcessExtendedInfos`
+  /// starts, you may want to call `GetProcessExtendedInfos` again to get the updated
+  /// `FrameInfo`s.
   [propget] HRESULT FrameId([out, retval] UINT32* id);
   /// The frame kind of the frame. `FrameKind` will only be populated when
-  /// obtained calling `CoreWebView2ProcessInfo.AssociatedFrameInfos`.
+  /// obtained calling `CoreWebView2ProcessExtendedInfo.AssociatedFrameInfos`.
   /// `CoreWebView2FrameInfo` objects obtained via `CoreWebView2.ProcessFailed`
-  /// will always have the default value `COREWEBVIEW2_FRAME_KIND_OTHER`.
+  /// will always have the default value `COREWEBVIEW2_FRAME_KIND_UNKNOWN`.
   /// Note that this `FrameKind` could be out of date as it's a snapshot.
   [propget] HRESULT FrameKind([out, retval] COREWEBVIEW2_FRAME_KIND* kind);
 }